Sensory Toys for Autistic Kids Supporting Social Communication and Play

 Tools for Social Skills Development

-- Board games that encourage facial expression recognition
+- Board games for facial expression recognition

-- Picture-matching activities that focus on social cues
+- Picture-matching activities focused on social cues

 Therapeutic Play Options

-- Social skills development
+- Social skills development toys

-- Gross motor skills
+- Gross motor skill activities

-- Communication skills
+- Communication support tools

-- Sensory processing
+- Sensory processing items

-- Coping strategies
+- Coping strategy resources

 Understanding Communication Through Sensory Play